- What is an ASIN on Amazon?

 3 – Collect your keywords.

-Once you hit enter, within mere seconds Keyword Scout will generate keywords that you can use in your own product’s Amazon PPC campaigns.
+Once you hit enter, within seconds Keyword Scout will generate keywords that you can use in your own product’s Amazon PPC campaigns.

 For many, the Amazon ASIN and Amazon reverse ASIN lookup can be somewhat of a mystery.
 But now you understand how the Amazon ASIN works and no doubt you’re ready to start building powerful Amazon PPC campaigns with all of your new keywords.